 Yvonne from Marsche Bieuw

 The Marsche Bieuw is the best place in Curaçao, if you’re craving typical local food.
-You will stumble upon the old market food court in Willemstad’s Punda neighbourhood behind the post office.
+You will stumble upon the old market food court in Willemstad’s Punda neighborhood behind the post office.
 Here you’ll get enormous portions, cooked in huge pots.
 Don’t forget to order the homemade lemonade!
 Yvonne’s food stall is right at the beginning of the food court.

 Willem from Ocean Encounters

-Willem from Ocean Encounters took us on a snorkelling trip to the famous Tug Boat.
+Willem from Ocean Encounters took us on a snorkeling trip to the famous Tug Boat.
 A must see when visiting Curaçao!
 And it was fun to snorkel with Willem, he found every little seahorse and made me laugh not just once under water.
 Brilliant.
 And in the end he said: I don’t want to change anything in my life.
 I have the best job in the world.
 Word.

 Every single local (kind of)

-The people in Curaçao are really awesome.
+The Curacao people are really awesome.
 Everyone I’ve met was friendly, heartfelt and very talkative.
 This man for example was so friendly to show us his home and if we would have had more time I definitely would have loved to sit there the whole afternoon and talk about life in Curaçao.

 Tips and tricks for your trip to Curaçao and the whole whale shark story… coming up soon!